 You can use a foot massager a few times a day for no more than 20 to 30 minutes per area.

-Q. Do foot massagers improve circulation?
+Q: Do foot massagers improve circulation?

 Yes, foot massagers improve blood flow because the pressure and kneading movements physically get the blood flowing through the body’s tissues while pushing through any congested areas that may exist.

-Q. Can you use a foot massager while pregnant?
+Q: Can you use a foot massager while pregnant?

-It is safe to use a foot massager while pregnant, but be sure to watch out for blood clots that may show up as warm, red, or swollen spots on your feet and legs.
+It is safe to use a foot massager while pregnant, but be sure to watch out for blood clots that may show up as warm, red, or swollen spots on the feet and legs.
 If you notice these bumps, do not massage, and see a doctor immediately.

-Q. How long does a foot massager last?
+Q: How long does a foot massager last?